The generalized second law of thermodynamics and cosmological decoherence: Conclusions

 In summary, using a system which models an IR-UV split of a self-interacting single field as in Refs. \cite{Hollowood:2017bil,Boyanovsky:2015jen}, we have shown that the entropy production due to the cosmological decoherence, $\delta S_M$, could offset the decrease of the Bekenstein entropy, $\delta S_B$, during the thermal excitation of universe.
 This means taking decoherence into account is necessary to satisfy the GSL on thermal universes.
 The constant entropy production $\dot{S}_M \sim H$ originates from the squeezing due to the cosmic expansion, by which thermal particles are created and lose their quantum correlations (i.e. quantum entanglement) due to decoherence.
 That is, uncorrelated thermal particles would be produced with the cosmic timescale $\sim 1/H$, which is responsible for the entropy production $\dot{S}_M \sim H$.
+Moreover, in the context of the warm inflation \cite{Berera:1995ie,Berera:2008ar} (see also \cite{Bartrum:2013fia,Bastero-Gil:2016qru}) in which the thermal equilibrium of external fields is maintained even during inflation, the entropy production may be enhanced compared to that we have calculated.
+In this sense, we have discussed if the GSL can be satisfied in a conservative setting.
 Davies has shown that the GSL is satisfied in the classical level \cite{Davies:1987ti,Davies:1988dk}.
 On the other hand, we here have shown that the GSL is satisfied even in the case where the quantum fluctuations of inflaton are taken into account.
 This can make the GSL more reliable and can be a supporting evidence for the reconciliation between gravitation and thermodynamics.

 \textit{Acknowledgements.} This work was supported by Grant-in-Aid for JSPS Fellow No. 16J01780.
 The author greatly appreciate the hospitality at Tufts university and would like to thank A.~Vilenkin and M.~Yamada for helpful discussions.